clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 Terminate a VNC connection to your host
 ***************************************

-For `Method 1` and `Method 2`, once started, a VNC session remains active on your |CL| host even if you close your VNC viewer app.
+For Method 1 and Method 2, once started, a VNC session remains active on your |CL| host even if you close your VNC viewer app.
 If you want to truly terminate an active VNC session, follow these steps: